YisehakKEK/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays current directory contents in a long format 3-listfiles
+script that displays current directory contents, including hidden files, in a long format 4-listmorefiles